 Go bike riding

 The isle features six miles of flat, car-free cycling, which makes it perfect for kids.
 Indeed, you can cycle the island's entire perimeter.
 You can bring your bike on the ferry or rent one on the island from Blazing Saddles or Citi Bike.
-New in 2019, Blazing Saddles offerings for families include pedal cars, scooters, and balance bikes.
-Free Bike Mornings allow visitors to borrow a bike for FREE for up to one hour every weekday between 10am and noon.
+New in 2019, Blazing Saddles offers not just pedal cars but scooters and balance bikes.
+Free Bike Mornings on Governors Island allow visitors to borrow a bike for FREE for up to one hour every weekday between 10am and noon.

 Cruise the harbor for free with a kayak rental.